ryancooper/course-info/README.md

    Check it periodically as well as Piazza's announcements for updates on when the new labs are released.

 2. Once a lab is released, create a branch to pull in the changes.
+From your simpledb directory:
    ```bash
         $ git checkout -b lab2
    ```